ndeguillaume/Molotov/README.md

 ### How to run the App :

-Run the app with the command : sudo sh deploy.sh
+Run the app with the command :

+$cd serveur
+$sudo npm install
+$cd ../client
+$sudo npm install
+$cd ..
+$sudo sh deploy.sh

 The server should be listening on port 5000.